anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The superior man is satisfied and composed; the mean man is always full of distress.
+Quote: We cannot solve our problems with the same thinking we used when we created them.

-By: Confucius
+By: Albert Einstein